myriadrf/lc-website/developer/hardware/index.rst

    * - 5
      - Shelf
      -
-     - 1U shelf for general use, e.g. a local GPSDO.
+     - 1U shelf for general use, e.g. a local GPSDO
    * - 3-4
      - :doc:`cipsu`
      - Assembled